-For the evaluation of discriminant validity by Fornell and Larcker (1981), the AVE's square root should be greater than the correlations with other latent constructs.
+For the evaluation of discriminant validity by Fornell and Larcker (1981), the square root of the AVE should be greater than the correlations with other latent constructs.
 Table 3 below shows that the square root of the AVE value is lower than the relations between the variables.
 Therefore, in accordance with the Fornell and Larcker criterion, the latent constructs have satisfied the discriminant validity.